Bwooonggg/ESC-C2T5/README.md

 and sends an immediate update through `/api/insights/parents/:parentId/notifications`.
 Both operations require the parent's Insights access token.

-## Runtime scope

-Production hosting is out of scope.
-The target local setup uses Docker only for the DAS3 LangGraph, PostgreSQL, and Redis stack.
-The centralized frontend, DAS1, and DAS7 run directly on the host.
-Traefik is not used.

-The DAS3 Compose file is backend-only; its PostgreSQL, Redis, and model-cache volumes preserve local service data across container restarts.

-## Data handling

-- DAS1 screening results are not clinical diagnoses and must not be presented as such.
-- Do not store full names or NRIC values in DAS1 screening records.
-- Do not expose Supabase service-role keys, LLM keys, or Brevo keys to frontend code.
-- Return the same `404 Not Found` response when a protected record is absent or belongs to another user.
-This avoids revealing whether the record exists.

 ## Team

 C2T5: Brian Wong, Toh Shijie, Patrick Liu, Michael Soh, Le Bin, Vincent Alexander,